-Zealand Pharma A/S, of Copenhagen, disclosed a bid to acquire substantially all assets from Valeritas Holdings Inc., of Bridgewater, N.J., for a total cash consideration of $23 million and the assumption of certain liabilities related to the ongoing business, pursuant to the terms of the stalking horse asset purchase agreement entered with Valeritas.
+Zealand Pharma A/S, of Søborg, Denmark, reported a bid to acquire substantially all assets from Valeritas Holdings Inc. for a total cash consideration of $23 million and the assumption of certain liabilities related to the ongoing business, pursuant to the terms of the stalking horse asset purchase agreement entered with Valeritas.
 Bridgewater, N.J.-based Valeritas and its subsidiaries filed voluntary petitions under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the District of Delaware Feb.
-9. At that time, Zealand entered a definitive agreement to acquire substantially all the assets from Valeritas.
-Under the terms, Zealand serves as the stalking horse bidder in a sale process.
+9. At that time, Zealand entered a definitive agreement to acquire substantially all assets from Valeritas.
+Under the terms of the agreement, Zealand serves as the stalking horse bidder in a sale process.
 If Zealand’s bid is selected, the sale will be subject to approval by the bankruptcy court and certain other closing conditions.
 There can be no certainty that the transaction will be concluded.